 There is a legend that Thales impressed the Egyptians by determining the height of the Great Pyramid.
+(The square base could be measured directly, but not the height.)
 He placed his staff on the ground and measured the lengths of the shadows cast by the pyramid and by his staff.